Law Student Orientation

 The Student Bar Association (SBA) is responsible for locker assignments.
 The SBA will provide this information during their portion of the introduction to law program.

 Most professors will expect students to be prepared at their first class.
 First class assignments are posted on the law library's course reserves webpage.
 This information will be updated as first class assignments are submitted by professors.
-Assignments also posted at the law school on the faculty bulletin boards on the third and fourth floors of the Stuart Street building.
+Assignments are also posted at the law school on the faculty bulletin boards on the third and fourth floors of the Stuart Street building.

 During the introduction to law program, each student will receive his or her passwords for both Westlaw and Lexis.
 Once students are registered on these sites, they will be able to add classes on TWEN or Lexis Webboard.
 Please remember that you must use your New England Law e-mail address when you register for these courses.